-- a.
 Operational Assignments.
-Junior enlisted Soldiers should be focused on attaining crucial experience as a driver or loader on either the Abrams or MPF platforms.
+19K Soldiers should be focused on attaining crucial experience as a driver or loader on either the Abrams or MPF platforms.
 Soldiers should focus on successful performance in these positions, developing technical skills, honing tactical proficiency, and laying a foundation of tactical knowledge.
-Soldiers should strive to serve in positions of increased responsibility, such as gunner, when provided the opportunity. - b.
+Soldiers should strive to serve in positions of increased responsibility, such as Gunner, when provided the opportunity.

 Broadening Assignments.
-None - c.
+None.

 Training.
-All 19K Soldiers should strive for enrollment into the Excellence in Armor (EIA) Program.
-Early induction into the EIA Program within a Soldier's career is commonly recognized with advanced promotions for their tactical and technical proficiency, leadership, potential, and motivation.
 Armor Soldiers must also continue to seek developmental opportunities within each domain of training.
-Primarily, Soldiers augment their self-development with both functional training and Professional Military
+Primarily, Soldiers augment their self-development with both functional training and PME.

-Education (PME).

-- d.
 Functional Courses/Troop Schools.
 Courses prepare Armor Soldiers for assignment to specific duty positions and increase their value to the branch.
-These courses provide Soldiers an opportunity to acquire additional duty position-required skills and knowledge that cannot be obtained by attending other institutional courses. - e.
+These courses provide Soldiers with an opportunity to acquire additional duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.

 Professional Military Education.
-PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service. - f.
+PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service.

 Self-development.
 Completion of college courses/degree program.
 Studying Army publications directly related to MOS proficiency and core competencies.
-TC 3-20.31 (Training and Qualification, Crew); TC 3-20.31-1 (Gunnery Skills Test). - g.
+TC 3-20.31 (Training and Qualification, Crew); TC 3-20.31-1 (Gunnery Skills Test).

 Additional Duties.
-DTMS, environmental compliance, unit armorer.

-2) Sergeant.

-- a.
+DTMS, Environmental Compliance, Unit Armorer

 Operational Assignments.
-19K sergeants should focus on attaining crucial leadership experience, developing team leadership skills, honing technical expertise, and laying a foundation of tactical knowledge while serving as a gunner.
-SGTs should strive to serve in positions of increased responsibility, such as tank commander, when provided the opportunity. - b.
+19K SGTs should focus on attaining crucial leadership experience, developing team leadership skills, honing technical expertise, and laying a foundation of tactical knowledge while serving as a Gunner.
+SGTs should strive to serve in positions of increased responsibility, such as Tank Commander, when provided the opportunity.

 Broadening Assignments.
-SGTs may be selected to serve as drill sergeants or recruiters to fill critical vacancies within TRADOC.
-SGTs may serve as operations assistants, operations NCO, operations sergeant, instructor assistant, training management NCO, or range safety NCO. - c.
+19K SGTs may be selected to serve as Drill Sergeants or Recruiters to fill critical vacancies within TRADOC.
+SGTs may serve as Operations Assistants, Operations NCO, Operations Sergeant, Instructor Assistant, or Training Management NCO.

 Training.
-All 19K SGTs should strive for enrollment into the Excellence in Armor (EIA) Program.
-Selectees into the EIA Program are commonly recognized with advanced promotions for their tactical and technical proficiency, leadership, potential, and motivation.
 NCOs within the Armor Branch must also continue to seek developmental opportunities within each domain of training.
-Primarily, NCOs augment their self-development with both functional training and Professional Military Education (PME). - d.
+Primarily, NCOs augment their self-development with both functional training and PME.

 Functional Courses/Troop Schools.
 Courses prepare Armor Soldiers for assignment to specific duty positions and increase their value to the branch.
 These courses provide Soldiers an opportunity to acquire duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.
-SGTs should seek to expand upon their professional development and platform expertise in preparation to attend Abrams Master Gunner Course.
-SGTs should expand upon their platform expertise through completion of unit led SABOT Academy and the Master Gunner Preassessment course (MGPAC) in preparation to attend Abrams Master Gunner Course. - e.
+SGTs should seek to expand upon their professional development and platform expertise in preparation to attend AMG Course.
+SGTs should expand upon their platform expertise through completion of unit led SABOT Academy and the MGPAC in preparation to attend AMG Course.

 Professional Military Education.
 PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service.

-- f.
 Self-Development.
 Completion of college courses/degree program.
 Studying Army publications directly related to MOS proficiency and core competencies.
-TC 3-20.31-4 (Direct Fire Engagement Process (DIDEA)). - g.
-Additional Duties. unit prevention leader (UPL), master driver, HAZMAT.
+TC 3-20.31-4 (Direct Fire Engagement Process (DIDEA).

+Additional Duties.
+UPL, Master Driver, HAZMAT